whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

   MacPherson is what W uses to recollect MSR info
 * AEC agreed that fluid breeders were important and told ORNL to proceed.
 * Mac was a convert from ORSORT school
+* Here is an incredible [video about the Molten Salt Reactor Experiment](https://www.youtube.com/watch?v=tyDbq5HRs0o)
 * 128 - burning rocks and sea paper, and case for breeding in nucleonics (*Power Breeding as a National Objective*, Nucleonics, vol 16, no 8, pp 75-6).
 (Sheesh, I can't find anything about *Nucleonics* online.
 Someone please digitize!!).
 He also refers to *Energy as the Ultimate Raw